 Even if you lean into all the tips and tricks, a daylight savings Sunday is bound to feel “off.”
 Avoid scheduling hectic plans that will trigger meltdowns.
 Have a little more quiet time baked into the schedule to give plenty of room and space for your little one to adjust to the transition.

 Remember, it’s only a small bump in the sleep journey road and you’ll get back on track.
-Good luck!
+We believe in you — you’ve got this!